A person diagnosed with schizophrenia battling different types of delusions.

 In simple psychiatric terminology, a person is said to be experiencing delusions when he or she is observed to have ‘fixed’ false beliefs that cannot be argued or talked out rationally.
 Moreover, these beliefs cannot be accounted for by the socio-cultural background of the individual.
 To put it more simply, delusion is believing in something with utmost conviction that doesn’t hold in reality.
 Some brief examples of delusions would be feeling like they are being chased by someone, or everyone around keeps staring at them, or vaccination controls people’s minds.

-Note: Figuring out if a person’s false belief is so rigid to be termed a ‘delusion’ can be tricky.
+Note: Figuring out if a person’s false belief is too rigid to be termed a ‘delusion’ can be tricky.
 One needs to deeply examine if they are open to changing their perception of that false belief.

 Delusions vs Hallucinations: The Difference

-Delusions are often confused with hallucinations.The difference between hallucinations and delusions is that delusions are rigid false beliefs that one continues to believe despite being confronted with evidence while hallucinations on the other hand mean a person is hearing, seeing, sensing, or feeling things that no one else is.
-Yes, a lot of times delusions are indeed accompanied by hallucinations, especially in schizophrenia.
-And often these hallucinations reinforce the existing delusion.
+Delusions are often confused with hallucinations.
+The difference between hallucinations and delusions is that delusions are rigid false beliefs that one continues to believe despite being confronted with evidence, while hallucinations, on the other hand, mean a person hears, sees, senses, or feels things that no one else is.
+Yes, a lot of times, delusions are indeed accompanied by hallucinations, especially in schizophrenia.
+And often, these hallucinations reinforce the existing delusion.
 But it does not necessarily happen with every patient.

 Most Common Types of Schizophrenia Delusions

 Unlike other diseases with definitive symptoms and signs, schizophrenia is a mental disorder, which means each patient’s experience will be slightly different from another.
-Having said that, medical professionals over the years have managed to categorize the different types of delusions , out of which we’ll be talking about the most common ones here.
+Having said that, medical professionals over the years have managed to categorize the different types of delusions, out of which we’ll be talking about the most common ones here.

-Paranoid Thinking:
+Paranoid Thinking

-Ideas of Reference:
+Ideas of Reference

 Thought Broadcasting